KiyoLelou10/RAGforRIOTOS/README.md

 # RAGforRIOTOS
 This is a RAG Retrieval-Augmented Generation for the Operating System RIOT, it uses RIOT's documentation and also the examples directory retrieve relevant parts from code and documentation for a user query.
-These can be used to improve prompts to LLMs for generating RIOT code or explaining RIOT functionality
+These can be used to improve prompts to LLMs for generating RIOT code or explaining RIOT functionality.
+Below is a guide on how to locally build the RAG, please be sure to install all necessary dependencies.

 # Documentation RAG
 It is important to follow this work Flow, https://github.com/RIOT-OS/RIOT is where the RIOT lies please go ahead and clone it.
 First we need to create chunks from RIOT's documentation go ahead and run python3 RIOTDocuChunker2.py path/to/local/riot/repo, afterwards if you left the defaults a new json called riot_chunks.json should be generated which contains RIOT's documentation divided into overlapping chunks with some metadata.